Community-Based Resources

 2. Click on the family's CWS/CMS referral number.
 A pop-up window will appear with the question, "Do you want to create an Alternative Response request?
 "Select "OK" to proceed with the request.
 (If you select "Cancel," you may proceed with a Family Preservation Services request, as some families will qualify for FP services but not ARS).

-5. When finished entering all information, click the "Submit" button to save the request. a green confirmation banner will appear at the top of the screen.
+7. When finished entering all information and uploading items listed on #7 of the ARS request, click the "Submit" button to save the request.
+The system will then generate a green confirmation message at the top of the screen displaying the new system-issued ARS request number.

-7. Document in the Investigative Narrative whether the family accepts ARS and the name of the Community Family Preservation Network (CFPN) agency.
+5. Document in the Investigative Narrative whether the family accepts ARS.

-• If the CFPN does not establish face-to-face contact with the family and/or the family is resistant to services, consult with the SCSW and consider the following:
+1. If the FP agency does not establish face-to-face contact with the family and/or the family is resistant to services, consult with the SCSW and consider the following:

 1. Call the client to discuss ARS, VFM services or VFR services.